tylermercer/personal-website/src/en/posts/faith/compassion-and-covenants.md

 If anything, the story of the tension between the compassion and covenants of the People of Ammon teaches us that covenant life is messy.
-We need to be willing to love others _and_ love God even when doing both is uncomfortable.
+We need to be willing to love others _and_ love God even when doing so is uncomfortable.
 We can live in accordance with our covenants and still acknowledge and validate the experiences, trials, and struggles of those around us.
 We can still feel a deep desire to help others even when---for whatever reason---we are unable to help